alexiom/alexiom.github.io/README.md

 ```

 **Notes**:
+1. Creating a files directory rather than placing them in assets is so that urls are cleaner/shorter.
-1. I included the pdf of my CV in the top level rather than in /jobmarket/ because a CV is more than just a resume that you use when looking for a job.
+2. I included the pdf of my CV in the top level rather than in /jobmarket/ because a CV is more than just a resume that you use when looking for a job.
 It is a summary of who you are as an academic.
 As such, it makes sense to include at the top and not include in /jobmarket/.

 ### Add pdf layout
 - file location: _layouts/pdf.html